adhmme14/OSI/README.md

-# OSI
+# Welcome

-OSI is a simple tool for download any linux you want in termux
+Welcome to OSI, OSI is a tool to install linux in termux

+# Installtion